-There are some food co-ops which run markets with a variety of stalls or with lots of different types of produce, such as fruit and vegetables, wholefoods and other household products.
+There are some food co-ops which run or attend markets with a variety of stalls or with lots of different types of produce, such as produce, wholefoods and other household products.

 Case study - True Food Co-op